immersed-web/inclubit-360/README.md

 ### Installation

 > **Prerequisites:** Initially you will need [Git](https://git-scm.com/) to be able to fetch the repository.
 There are some additional prerequisites to be able to run the backend.
 There are a few bash scripts included in the repository to help with installing those requirements.
-Have a look below in the section "**bash utility scripts**"
+Have a look below in the section [Bash utility scripts](#bash-utility-scripts)

 #### Instructions
 To install inclubit backend and run it on your own server, you first need to retrieve the repository from github.